SoCalledChristian/socalledchristian.github.io/cheat-sheets/five-gospels.md

 **Bottom line:** Paul's gospel virtually ignores what Jesus actually taught.

-View and (optionally) download the [PDF](/assets/pdfs/five-gospels.pdf), and add your comments below.
+See all of the details in the [PDF](/assets/pdfs/five-gospels.pdf), and add your comments below.

 [![Five Gospels thumbnail](/assets/thumbnails/five-gospels-thumbnail-300px.png)](/assets/pdfs/five-gospels.pdf)